-- Enterohaemorrhagic E. coli infection (EHEC) is a mandatory notifiable disease with low notification rate in Greece. - During the 2004-2022 period forty-eight cases were reported. - In 2020, a waterborne gastroenteritis outbreak of mixed aetiology was notified and investigated.
-STEC and E. coli O157 were detected among other pathogens in clinical samples. - In 2021 and 2022, an increase in the number of reported cases was noticed, probably due to the revision of case definition. - The interpretation of the low notification rate of the disease should consider the surveillance systems' probable under-reporting, the differences of the laboratory capacity for the diagnosis of the disease and the different dietary habits of the populations among countries.
+- Enterohaemorrhagic E. coli infection (EHEC) is a mandatory notifiable disease with low notification rate in Greece. - During the 2004-2023 period 70 cases were reported. - In 2020, a waterborne gastroenteritis outbreak of mixed aetiology was notified and investigated.
+STEC and E. coli O157 were detected among other pathogens in clinical samples. - During the period 2021-2023, an increase in the number of reported cases was noticed, probably due to the revision of case definition. - The interpretation of the low notification rate of the disease should consider the surveillance systems' probable under-reporting, the differences of the laboratory capacity for the diagnosis of the disease and the different dietary habits of the populations among countries.

 Escherichia coli is a Gram-negative, rod-shaped bacterium that belongs to the Enterobacteriaceae family.
 The terms "Enterohaemorrhagic E. coli (EHEC)", "Shiga-toxin-producing E. coli (STEC)" and "Vero-toxin-producing E. coli (VTEC)" have all been used to describe a group of strains which have the ability to produce toxins similar to the one produced by Shigella dysenteriae (Shiga-toxin).
 An important characteristic of this serogroup is its inability to ferment sorbitol.
-There have been identified about 200 different serotypes Department of Food-borne and Water-borne Diseases of EHEC, out of which more than 100 have been implicated with the occurrence of disease in humans.
+There have been identified about 200 different serotypes of EHEC, out of which more than 100 have been implicated with the occurrence of disease in humans.
 Apart from the O157:H7 serovar, which is considered the most clinically important, other serovars, such as O26, O103, O91, O145, O146 and O128 can produce toxins and cause similar clinical conditions [1].